Frequently Asked Questions About Reclaimed Wood

 Centennial Woods has a consistent source of wood from hundreds of miles of 12’ tall snow fences in Wyoming.

 Problem 2.
-Lack of consistency due to reclaiming wood from different locations month to month.
+Lack of consistency from different reclamation locations month to month.

 Centennial Woods’ snow fence sections can be nearly a mile long and all face in the same direction getting the same sun exposure year after year.